 LABEL DESCRIPTION Active Enable the switch button to enable communication between the Switch and NCC through a proxy server.
 Server Enter the IP address (dotted decimal notation) or host name of the proxy server.
-When entering the host name, up to 128 alphanumeric characters are allowed for the Server except [?], [ ], ['], or ["].
+When entering the host name, up to 128 alphanumeric characters are allowed for the Server except [?], [ ], [ ' ], or [ " ].
 Port Enter the port number of the proxy server (1 - 65535).
 Authentication Enable the switch button to enable proxy server authentication using a Username and Password .
 Username Enter a login user name from the proxy server administrator.
-Up to 32 alphanumeric characters are allowed for the Username except [?], [ ], [ ' ], or [ " ].
+Up to 32 alphanumeric characters are allowed for the Username .
+The string should not contain [?], [ ], [ ' ], [ " ], [ ; ], or space.
 Password Enter a login password from the proxy server administrator.
-Up to 32 alphanumeric characters are allowed for the Password except [?], [ ], ['], or ["].
+Up to 32 alphanumeric characters are allowed for the Password except [?], [ ], ['], and ["].
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields to your previous configuration.

-CHAPTER 24 IPv6
+CHAPTER 23 IPv6

-24.1 IPv6 Overview
+23.1 IPv6 Overview